harjitmoe/mdplay/README.txt

 flags can turn features and extensions off, the obvious one being the strict flag.

-no special support is included for ordered lists, parallelling the absence of such in BBCode.  unordered lists are converted, though.  this may be changed in a future release, or it may not.
+no special support is included for ordered lists, paralleling the absence of such in BBCode.  unordered lists are converted, though.  this may be changed in a future release, or it may not.

-version 4:12
+version 4:13

 change-log:

+4:13:entity un-escape input during, not before, parsing so as to allow
+     syntax features to be escaped using entities, as well as other tweaks.
 4:12:add TVTropes-style-syntax renderer.  fix serious entity un-escaping bug
      of decoding &amp; at the wrong time (and not predictably either).  add escaping to the MediaWiki-syntax renderer.